aws/simplify-ota-script/README.md

   # AWS-Simplify-OTA-Script
 This repository provides a command line interface wizard for easily onboarding IoT things to AWS IoT core, thing group management, and OTA job creation.
-This library is distributed under the MIT Open Source License.
-(Link to repo LICENSE file once made)
+This library is distributed under the Apache-2.0 Open Source License.

 ### Overview